 When this happens, the debris is compacted at the bottom of the port and when you plus your Lightning cable into your iPhone’s Lightning port, it may look like you have a firm connection, but in reality, the power couplings that transfer energy to your iPhone’s battery aren’t connected.

 Yes, the feeling of waking up in the morning only to see your iPhone hasn’t charged above the 15% battery level it had when you plugged it in at bedtime is horrifying.
 The good news is a clogged Lightning port is pretty easy to unclog and once you do your battery should be able to charge again when you plug your iPhone into power.

 #2) Your Cable Or Charger Is Bad

 But what if you’ve cleaned your Lightning port and your iPhone still won’t charge?
-The next most-likely culprit is a bad Lightning cable or a bad USB charger.
+The next most likely culprit is a bad Lightning cable or a bad USB charger.
 If either the Lightning cable or USB charger is bad, you can’t fix them.
-Your only option is to pitch them and go out and buy a new one.
+Your only option is to ditch them and go out and buy a new one.

-To find out if you have a bad charger or Lightning cable, you’ll have to inspect each on individually–and you’ll need an extra Lightning cable and USB charger to do this.
+To find out if you have a bad charger or Lightning cable, you’ll have to inspect each one individually–and you’ll need an extra Lightning cable and USB charger to do this.
 Don’t worry, though, Amazon sells Lightning Cables for not much cash (and they’re way cheaper than Apple’s official ones).